 from some insurance company approved by the Minister and the security referred to in subsection (1) shall be to the same amount as would be required in the case of a fidelity bond and in a form approved by the Minister, and the fidelity bond and security shall be conditioned for duly accounting to the persons entitled thereto for any trust money.

-[Section 20 amended by No. 113 of 1965 s.
+[Section 20 amended: No. 113 of 1965 s.
 8; No. 55 of 2004 s.
 228.]

 21. Termination of fidelity bond